ryenski/Bitcoin-Peer-to-Peer-Lending-Platform/README.md

 This platform is similar in many ways to Bisq.
 However, unlike Bisq, no conversion to fiat is performed.

 We all love Bisq, but the user interface is geared towards technical users.
 Bisq has a steep learning curve that may prevent many users from ever completing a transaction.
+Our aim is to build a platform that is easy to use and has a shallow learning curve.